Welcome to Minneapolis

 Along the river and within walking distance of the area’s hottest attractions, the swanky condos and high-rise apartments of Downtown Minneapolis are urban retreats for those looking to be in the center of the action.
-Farther out into purely residential areas and affluent communities along any one of the many lakes, potential homeowners will encounter a bevy of estates and homes ranging in style and history.
+Farther out into purely residential areas and affluent communities along any one of the many lakes, Minneapolis real estate includes a bevy of estates and homes ranging in style and history.
 Whether it’s a contemporary custom house or a sophisticated historic property, buyers are apt to find a slew of diversity among the residential real estate of Minneapolis.

 What to Love